-A. Definition: Topographic complexity refers to the variety of elevations within a wetland due to physical, abiotic features and elevations gradients.
+A. Definition: Topographic complexity refers to the micro- and macro-topographic relief within a wetland due to physical, abiotic features and elevations gradients.

 B. Rationale: Topographic complexity promotes variable hydroperiods and concomitant moisture gradients that, in turn, promote ecological complexity by increasing the spatial and temporal variability in energy dissipation, surface water storage, groundwater recharge, particulate matter detention, cycling of elements and compounds, and habitat dynamics.
 Areas that are aerated due to flow across complex surfaces may promote volatilization of compounds, or re-suspension and export of water-borne material.